Malaria & Safety – Vwaza Marsh WR

 Safety

-Like most game reserves and parks in Malawi, Vwaza Marsh Wildlife Reserve is safe in our opinion.
+Like most wildlife reserves and parks in Malawi, Vwaza Marsh Wildlife Reserve is safe to visit, in our opinion.
 If you are on an organized tour, your driver-guide will look after your safety in the park.
 A self-drive safari in Vwaza Marsh is a viable option for those with some experience.
+Between December and April, roads within the reserve might be impassable due to rain.

-If you are travelling independently around Malawi, check the tips in the ‘Cities & Urban Areas: Safety Precautions’ link below.
+If you are traveling independently around Malawi, check the tips in the ‘Cities & Urban Areas: Safety Precautions’ link below.

-For the most up-to-date information about safety in Malawi, please read the government travel advisories (see the ‘Safety & Security – Malawi’ link below).
+For the most up-to-date information about safety in Malawi, please read the travel advisories (see the ‘Governments’ Travel Advice for Malawi’ link below).

 Malaria & Vaccinations

 You should check with a travel clinic or your local doctor regarding appropriate vaccinations.
-Vwaza Marsh WR lies in a malaria zone and precautions against malaria are advised.
-Protection includes antimalarial medication and using mosquito repellent with at least 30% DEET.
-Covering up in the evening is recommended – try to minimize the amount of skin exposed to mosquitoes.
+Vwaza Marsh lies in a malaria zone and precautions against malaria are advised.
+Protection includes taking antimalarial medication and using mosquito repellent with at least 30% DEET.
+Covering up in the evening is also recommended.
+You should try to minimize the amount of skin exposed to mosquitoes.
 The risk of malaria is at its highest in the Wet season, from November to April.

 Wildlife Viewing

-Wildlife viewing in Vwaza Marsh is totally safe as long as you follow your guide’s directions.
-You’ll find some useful tips in the ‘Wildlife Viewing Safety Precautions’ link below.
+Wildlife viewing in Vwaza Marsh is very safe as long as you follow your guide’s instructions.
+You’ll find some useful tips in the ‘Wildlife Viewing Safety Precautions’ below.

 Want To Visit Vwaza Marsh WR?